K-Jee: Use in other media

 The instrumental has also appeared as a theme for newscasts presented on KMSP-TV in Minneapolis/St. Paul, Minnesota, WKAB in Montgomery, Alabama, and WMAR-TV in Baltimore, Maryland.
 It also used for Today In Chicago on WMAQ-TV in Chicago.
 It was also used by WTVM in Columbus, GA as the opening theme for their Action 9 News broadcast in the late 70s.
+In the early 80s, the start of the song was used as "bumper" music (going into the commercial break) on WICZ-TV 40 in Binghamton, NY.